By Rob Merlino

 • Scrub Daddy is an efficient scrub that gets all kinds of grease off the utensils.

-• It changes textures based on the temperature of water, so you can regulate its toughness.
+• It changes textures based on the temperature of the water so that you can regulate its toughness.

-• Aaron Krause closes the deal with Lori.
+• Aaron Krause closed the deal with Lori.

 Also read: Scrub Daddy High Tech Scrubber Cleans Up